What is a standard operating procedure (SOP) and how to write it

 Standard operating procedures empower employees to perform their job functions safely and consistently by adhering to safety rules attached to every task.

-SOP’s provide consistency
+SOPs provide consistency

 The result of this is a consistent way of doing things across your organization, irrespective of how people feel.

-For example, once you’ve created an email campaign template and written an SOP for it, you can maintain consistency by duplicating it for a new client, only making a few adjustments as needed:
+For example, once you have created an email campaign template and written an SOP for it, you can maintain consistency by duplicating it for a new client, only making a few adjustments as needed.
+Tallyfy helps to maintain consistency by duplicating (and adding few adjustments to) templates, processes, or an entire SOP.

-Conclusion: Writing SOPs Creates Flexibility in Your Business
+Conclusion: Writing SOPs creates flexibility in your business

 A big misconception is that SOPs cause businesses to become inflexible and rigid.
+From what I’ve seen, it’s the opposite.

 Well, this report by the Harvard Business Review proves it wrong.